MicrosoftDocs/Viva/Viva/insights/advanced/analyst/what-is-an-employee-retention-model.md

 # What is an Employee Retention Model?

-Before diving into the definitions of an employee retention model, let's clarify some of the relevant terms, such as *retention*, *attrition*, *churn*, and *turnover*.
+Let's start with defining the relevant terms: *retention*, *attrition*, *churn*, and *turnover*.

-## Employee retention vs. attrition (churn) vs. turnover model

-Employee retention, attrition, and turnover are all HR metrics that measure employee movement within an organization:
+These are all HR metrics that measure employee movement within an organization:

 - Employee retention refers to the ability of an organization to keep its employees.
 - Employee attrition refers to the natural reduction of the workforce through reasons like retirement, sickness, death, or resignations.